teuk/mediabot_v3/README.md

   Go to the Wiki section and read Installation chapter to know how to deploy it.

-  Read COMMANDS file to know how to register it at first use and refer to bot log file to know what is going on.

   The full documentation is in the Wiki section : https://github.com/teuk/mediabot_v3/wiki

 # Mediabot